-4.14 DEATH OR CRITICAL ILLNESS IN IMMEDIATE FAMILY BEREAVEMENT LEAVE
+4.13 DEATH OR CRITICAL ILLNESS IN IMMEDIATE FAMILY BEREAVEMENT LEAVE

 An employee eligible for benefits, upon the necessity of his absence being shown to and with the consent of the City Manager, may be allowed to be absent from the duties of his/her position and to receive full compensation during such absence for bereavement leave.
 Eligible City employees shall be entitled to bereavement leave, in addition to any other leave, to provide up to three (3) working days per year with pay in the case of death or of critical illness where death appears eminent.
-This time shall be in addition to accrued leave time or accrued flex time accrued.
-The City shall cooperate with the employee in providing time off, using accrued leave time, or accrued flex time hours, for any additional bereavement needs if the three (3) days bereavement leave has been used.
+This time shall be in addition to accrued leave time or compensatory time.
+The City shall cooperate with the employee in providing time off, using accrued leave time, or compensatory time, for any additional bereavement needs if the three (3) days bereavement leave has been used.